 Appendix A. Creating IAM Roles in AWS

 You must specify an IAM role for each data protection and disaster recovery operation performed by Veeam Backup for AWS — the solution uses permissions of the specified IAM roles to access AWS services and resources.
 You can either create an IAM role using Veeam Backup for AWS, or, first create the role in AWS using the AWS Management Console, AWS CLI or AWS API, and then add this role to Veeam Backup for AWS.

 This section describes how to create an IAM role for Veeam Backup for AWS using the AWS Management Console.
-To do that, perform the following steps:
+To do that, do the following:

 - Log in to the AWS Management Console using credentials of an AWS account in which you want to create the IAM role.

-- In the AWS services section, navigate to All Services > Security, Identity, & Compliance and click IAM.
-The IAM console will open.
+- Navigate to All Services > Security, Identity, & Compliance and click IAM.

-- At the Trust step of the wizard, do the following:
+- At the Select trusted entity step of the wizard, do the following:

 - To create the IAM role in the same AWS account where the backup appliance reside, click AWS service.
 Then, in the Choose a use case section, select EC2 to create the Backup Policy, Service or Restore IAM role or S3 to create the Repository IAM role.

-In this case you must also configure trusted relationships for the created IAM role to allow Veeam Backup for AWS to assume the role.
+In this case you must also configure trust relationships for the created IAM role to allow Veeam Backup for AWS to assume the role.

 - To create the IAM role in another account, click Another AWS account.
 Then, in the Account ID field, enter the ID of the trusted account — an AWS account where the backup appliance belongs.

 If you want to increase the security of the role, select the Require external ID check box and enter a password.
 To learn how to use an external ID to increase security of an IAM role, see AWS Documentation.

-- At the Permissions step of the wizard, select an IAM policy that must be attached to the IAM role.
+- At the Add permissions step of the wizard, select an IAM policy that must be attached to the IAM role.